It might be a basic thing, but being able to pump up your tyre is an essential skill as a cyclist.

 Inflate the tyre to a value between the minimum and maximum stated on the tyre sidewall and remove the pump.
 You’re done!
 Oli Woodman / Immediate Media

-Inflating a tyre in pictures (Presta type valve)
+How to pump up a bike tyre (Presta type valve)

 If your bicycle has a Presta type valve such as this one then you will first have to remove the plastic valve cap (if fitted) Oli Woodman / Immediate Media